How Much Weight Can a 2×4 Wall Hold? Helpful Expert Guide

 How Much Weight Can a 2×4 Stud Support Vertically?

-The capacity of a wood stud is the constant load under which the stud will buckle.
-This can be calculated using the “capacity of wood column calculator” by Jonathan Ochshorn.
+The capacity of a wood stud is the constant load that will cause it to buckle.
+You can calculate this using the “capacity of wood column calculator” by Jonathan Ochshorn.

 A sample calculation for different wood types is given below: